 Any deficit is to be covered by pro rata transfer from the ownerless capital, including the gift fund and any owner capital in excess of that stipulated in the articles of association, including the dividend equalisation fund.
-Any deficit not so covered will be covered by pro rata transfer from the ECC premium account and the compensation fund, thereafter by reduction of the ECC capital stipulated in the articles of association.
+Any deficit not so covered will be covered by pro rata transfer from the EC premium account and the compensation fund, thereafter by reduction of the EC capital stipulated in the articles of association.

-Acquisition of own equity capital certificates
+Acquisition of treasury equity certificates

-SpareBank 1 SMN's Board of Directors are authorised to buy ECCs up to limit of 10 per cent of the Bank's owner capital, and such purchases must be made by trading on the securities market via the Oslo Stock Exchange.
-The total volume of ECCs held by the Bank and/or in which it has a consensual security interest may not exceed 10 per cent of the Bank's owner capital.
-Each ECC may be bought at prices between NOK 1 and NOK 200.
-The authorisation is valid for 13 months as from the decision was adopted at the Supervisory Board's meeting on 23 March 2011.
+SpareBank 1 SMN's Board of Directors are authorised to buy treasury ECs up to limit of 10 per cent of the Bank's owner capital, and such purchases must be made by trading on the securities market via the Oslo Stock Exchange.
+The total volume of ECs held by the Bank and/or in which it has a consensual security interest may not exceed 10 per cent of the Bank's owner capital.
+Each EC may be bought at prices between

+NOK 1 and NOK 200.
+The authorisation is valid for 13 months as from the adoption of the resolution at the supervisory board's meeting on 6 March 2012.